neild3r/vscode-php-docblocker/README.md

 * `php-docblocker.gap`: set to `false` to disable the gap between the description and tags
 * `php-docblocker.extra`: an array of extra tags to add to each DocBlock

 ## Future development

 It probably wouldn't be too much work to expand this to work with multiple languages.
-If this is something you are interested in please pop over to github and add your feedback to the issue [neild3r/vscode-php-docblocker#17](https://github.com/neild3r/vscode-php-docblocker/issues/17)
+If this is something you are interested in, please pop over to github and add your feedback to the issue [neild3r/vscode-php-docblocker#17](https://github.com/neild3r/vscode-php-docblocker/issues/17)